aws-samples/iceberg-streaming-examples/README.md

 ## Costs

-Remember that this example is for high throughput scenarios and therefore the config may lead to quite big bill, remember to stop the EMR Serverless application, the used instance for the Kafka producer and delete the Amazon MSK cluster when not in use.
+Remember that this example is for high throughput scenarios and therefore the config may lead to quite big bill if deployed on top of AWS, remember to stop the EMR Serverless application, the used instance for the Kafka producer and delete the Amazon MSK cluster when not in use.

 ## Security